Bike the Bear

 Bring your youth group, family or cycling friends and participate in a 50 or 100-mile ride around Bear Lake.
 Use this as a training round for future races or just a fun race.

-- Ride Starts on the 26th at 7:30am.
+- Ride starts on September 21, 2024 at 7:30am.
 We will stagger start time to eliminate a huddle of bikers.
 Last biker will leave no later than 8:00am.

 - Scout and Leader -